heremaps/here-data-sdk-typescript/docs/work-with-interactive-map-layer.md

      });
      ```

-   - To get features using a tile, call the `getFeaturesByTile` function with the request builder, feature IDs, and layer ID.
+   - To get features using a tile, call the `getFeaturesByTile` function with the request builder, tile type, tile ID, layer ID, and parameters, which are additional feature properties.

      ```typescript
      const result = await InteractiveApi.getFeaturesByTile(requestBuilder, {
        tileType: "your tile type",
+       tileId: "your-tileId",
        layerId: "your-layer-id",
-       tileId: "your-tileId",
        params: "your-params-string",
      });
      ```

-   - To get features using the spatial search, call the `getFeaturesBySpatial` or `getFeaturesBySpatialPost` functions.
+   - To get features using the spatial search, call one of the following functions:
+     - The `getFeaturesBySpatial` function with the request builder, latitude and longitude in the WGS84 decimal degrees, and layer ID.

+      ```typescript
+      const result = await InteractiveApi.getFeaturesBySpatial(requestBuilder, {
+        lat: "latitude-in-WGS84-decimal-degrees",
+        lng: "longitude-in-WGS84-decimal-degrees",
+        layerId: "your-layer-id",
+      });
+      ```

+     - The `getFeaturesBySpatialPost` function with the request builder, layer ID, and search radius in meters.

+      ```typescript
+      const result = await InteractiveApi.getFeaturesBySpatial(requestBuilder, {
+        layerId: "your-layer-id",
+        radius: "radius-in-meters",
+      });

      With the spatial search, you can find all features around a given position or in a given region.
 For more information, see [Spatial search for features](https://developer.here.com/documentation/data-api/data_dev_guide/rest/getting-interactive-spatial.html) in the Data API Guide.